GoogleCloudPlatform/professional-services/README.md

 TODO UPDATE THIS TO BE CORRECT

 All commands should be run from the repository root.
+TODO: there's no orchestraction script here.
+The steps need to be run individually.
+TODO: Give some indication of how long each step will take to run.

 1. Active the Python environment if it is not already activated.
 Run: `source ~/env/????/bin/activate`
 1. Run the model pipeline: `nohup bash run_pipeline.sh config/my_config.yaml ftpe > pipeline.out & disown` .
 This command will run the pipeline in the background, save logs to `pipeline.out`, and will not terminate if the terminal is closed.
 It will run all steps of the pipeline in sequence, or a subset of the steps as determined by the second positional arg (MODE).
 Ex. `fp` instead of `ftpe` would create features and then generate predictions using the model specified in the config.